 8. Fill the Frame with Essential Elements

-When shooting environmental portraits, it’s important to focus on the subject while still including enough of their surroundings in the frame.
+When shooting environmental portraits, it’s important to focus on the subject while including enough of their surroundings in the frame.

 To achieve this, try zooming in as far as possible without losing too much detail or increasing the size of your aperture.